 When the Royal Andalusian Riding School, Fundación Real Escuela Andaluza Del Arte Ecuestre (FREAAE), opens its doors and puts on its world-famous shows twice a week, the expectant audience is as mesmerised by the show as the Andalusian thoroughbreds and their riders are concentrated.

 The school focuses on training classical dressage and “doma vaquera” (country riding).
-The prestigious work with the Andalusian thoroughbred horses, which possess rhythmic sense, agility and ingenuity, has made the school known for being able to make their horses “dance”.
+The prestigious work with the Andalusian thoroughbreds, who possess a sense of rhythm, agility and ingenuity, has earned the school a reputation for making their horses “dance”.

 Down to the smallest detail, the horses and riders enchant the audience with their sharply choreographed show.
 You can hear a pin drop to the ground during the show.
 When the silence is interrupted, it’s by the audience’s brief but intense applause of the individual interludes, which fall rhythmically and with pauses, as if the audience were as rehearsed as the horses and riders.

 The Andalusian thoroughbred is said to have a better memory than the average of other horse breeds, therefore they can be trained faster and to greater precision.
-The school’s 20 professional riders, one of whom is a woman, train 8-10 horses a day from 7am to 2pm.
+The school’s 20 professional riders, including one female, each train eight to ten horses a day from 7am to 2pm.

 Stylish riders and horses